A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 The frame is the foundation of your car’s structure

 The frame of your vehicle serves as its backbone, providing essential structural integrity and safety.
 A straight frame is critical for maintaining balance and stability while driving.
-If your frame is bent, you might notice several symptoms of car frame damage, which can compromise your vehicle’s performance.

 - Uneven tire wear

-- Difficulty steering or alignment issues
+- Difficulty steering or persistent alignment issues

-- Unusual noises during turns
+- Unusual noises during turns or over bumps

 - Gaps in body panels or misaligned doors